WeFoster/Documentation/_kb articles/using-less-and-grunt-to-generate-custom-stylesheets.md

 1. Grab the WeFoster Child Theme and put it directly into your /wp-content/themes/ folder.
 [Download the WeFoster Child Theme][1]
 2. Download and install [PrePros; a free LESS/JS compiler. ][2]
 3. Open PrePros and click "Add Project".
 Select the `wefoster-child` folder you just downloaded.
-4. PrePros is now set up.
+4. PrePros is now set up and you are ready to go!
-5. Type `grunt watch` to start developing your custom child theme

 ## LESS Compiling with Node.js and Grunt (advanced)